Nnisik/photo-album/README.md

 ### Issues
-* fix form for creating new posts for mobile devices
+* posts appear only using live server